8 strategies for reducing fiduciary risk in your retirement plan

 4. ERISA Section 404(c) protection

 If you allow participants to select their own investments within your organization’s defined contribution plan, ERISA Section 404(c) protects fiduciaries from being held responsible for poor results due to investment decisions made by participants.
-Your plan needs to be compliant with ERISA Section 404(c) to be eligible for its protection.
+If you want your plan to be compliant with ERISA Section 404(c), you’ll need to meet requirements under the regulation and provide participants a notice with the required information.
 However, even with that protection, plan fiduciaries are still responsible for selecting and monitoring the plan’s investment options.

 5. QDIA protection

-A qualified default investment alternative (QDIA) protects plan fiduciaries from liability due to participants’ investment losses, as long as QDIA requirements are met (such as a notice requirement (PDF) and others).
-A QDIA applies in situations where participants don’t provide investment direction, such as automatic enrollment, or when an investment option is removed.
+A qualified default investment alternative (QDIA) protects plan fiduciaries and can reduce plan fiduciary liability due to participants’ investment losses, as long as QDIA requirements are met (such as a notice requirement (PDF) and others).

 6. Understand responsibilities and use governing documents

 Good governance processes and procedures help reduce the likelihood of a plan straying off course.
-The governing documents provide the guiderails for operating the plan.
+The governing documents provide the terms to be followed and overall direction for operating the plan.
 Everyone handling the retirement plan is responsible for understanding the governing documents and ensuring the terms are followed.
 When a retirement plan doesn’t operate according to its governing documents, it’s commonly viewed as an operational error or fiduciary breach.
 Examples of key governing documents include:

 - Plan document